sb-lubnayaqoob/cypress-bimtime-testing/README.md

 # Bimtime End-to-End Testing with Cypress

-a repository containing end-to-end automating testing
+a repository contains automated test suites for sablono web application to reduce the manual effort for end-to-end testing.
 # Table of Contents

 - [E2E Testing](#E2E Testing)